Tetralogy of Fallot

 Please note that symptoms vary, depending on the amount of blood flow.

-No genetic cause has been identified for the majority of ToF cases, though some patients may have additional anomalies and/or health issues that are part of a genetic syndrome.
+No genetic cause has been identified for the majority of ToF cases (though some patients may have additional anomalies and/or health issues that are part of a genetic syndrome).
+It should be noted, however, that children with ToF will have an increased chance of having chromosomal conditions – see the following examples.

-- 22q11.2 deletion syndrome: Also known as DiGeorge syndrome, this is caused by a microdeletion at chromosome position 22q11.2, which can be found with microarray, fluorescence in situ hybridisation (FISH) or targeted gene testing.
+- 22q11.2 deletion syndrome: Also known as DiGeorge syndrome, this is caused by a microdeletion at chromosome position 22q11.2, which can be found via microarray, fluorescence in situ hybridisation (FISH) or targeted gene testing.
 Around 75% of patients with 22q11.2 deletion syndrome will have symptomatic congenital heart disease, of which ToF is one of the most common.

-Inheritance and genomic counselling
+Inheritance and genetic counselling

 Isolated ToF has a multifactorial mode of inheritance in most cases, and recurrence risk rates of 2.5%–3% have been attributed to first-degree relatives of an affected child.
 In a subgroup of patients with a strong family history, the transmission of a monogenic trait has been suspected.